simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 execute it as follows.
 Note how the XBT_INFO() requests turned into informative messages.

+..
+"WARNING: Over dedent has detected" is expected here as we remove the $ marker this way

 .. literalinclude:: ../../examples/s4u/app-masterworkers/s4u-app-masterworkers.tesh
    :language: shell
    :start-after: s4u-app-masterworkers-fun